mckaywrigley/kindle-gpt/README.md

 Kindle GPT uses [OpenAI Embeddings](https://platform.openai.com/docs/guides/embeddings) (`text-embedding-ada-002`) to generate embeddings for each highlight.

 The embedded text is the chapter/section name + the highlighted text.
-I found this to be the best way to get the most relevant embeddings.
+I found this to be the best way to get the most relevant passages.

 You will also receive a downloaded .csv file of your embedded notebook to use wherever you'd like - including for importing to Kindle GPT for later use.